Emergency Response Program manages the monsoon

 UPCOMING SPECIAL EVENTS SCHEDULE

-Local band Raun Alosi & 60 Degrees North plays a mix of music at the next McCormick-Stillman Railroad Park’s concertt.
-The event runs from 7:30 to 9 p.m.
-Sunday, May 19, at the park, 7301 E. Indian Bend Road.
+Listen to the retro sounds of Static at McCormick-Stillman Railroad Park’s free Sunday concert.
+The free event runs from 7:30 to 9 p.m., June 16, at the park, 7301 E. Indian Bend Road.
 Bring a blanket or chair and hear a variety of favorite local bands.
 Train and carousel rides are available during all concerts.
 Tickets are $2 each and children younger than three ride free with a paying adult.
 Food will also be available for purchase.
 Concerts run through July 7.
-For more information, call 480-312-2312.

 ** ArtWalk – Visit many of the more than 100 art galleries in Downtown Scottsdale, 7 to 9 p.m. every Thursday, year ‘round, Scottsdale Arts District, just west of Scottsdale Road along Main Street and on Marshall Way north of Indian School Road to Fifth Avenue.